 If you really want to take the dressing up a notch, add 4 minced anchovies (salted, canned) to the mix.
 The dressing will not taste like anchovies, but the addition will make everything taste better.

-- 2 15-ounce cans of garbanzo beans (chickpeas), drained and rinsed, or 3 cups cooked chickpeas
+2 15-ounce cans garbanzo beans (chickpeas), drained and rinsed, or 3 cups cooked chickpeas

-- 1 cup of chopped red onion, green onion, or sweet yellow onion
+1 cup red onion, green onion, or sweet yellow onion, chopped

-- 4 Tbsp of white wine vinegar or sherry vinegar
+4 tablespoons white wine vinegar or sherry vinegar

-- 1/2 teaspoon Italian seasoning (or 1/2 teaspoon dry thyme or a teaspoon of fresh chopped thyme)
+1/2 teaspoon Italian seasoning (or 1/2 teaspoon dry thyme or a teaspoon fresh chopped thyme)

 Combine the garbanzo beans, tomatoes, and onions in a large bowl.